-This granola bar has no added processed sugar.
-It relies on natural sweetness of dates, jaggery and honey.
+This granola has no added processed sugar.
+It relies on natural sweetness of dates and brown sugar.

-Granola bar is high energy breakfast snack.
-It can also be used as a post workout snack.
-Granola bar is basically made up of oats, nuts and a sweetener.
+Granola is high energy breakfast snack.
+It can also be used as a post workout snack too.
+Granola is basically made up of oats, nuts and a sweetener.
 Since, oats are slow energy releasing carbohydrates.
 They keep you full for longer duration that other carbohydrates.
 This makes granola very healthy compared to other snacks like chips and biscuits.

 Always prefer homemade granola bar over store bought.
 As store both are laden with additives and sugars while homemade is fresh and laden with nutritional ingredients.